folkfigur/dada/API.md

   "IPFS_id":"0x..."
 }
 ```

+For generating the signature, see example script in `src/signFolkfigurJson.js`.

 2. send this JSON to the folkfigur API for being in the waiting list.

     curl -X POST --data @data/example-json-for-waiting-list.json https://api42.folkfigur.se/v1/wait